AgoRapide/AgoRapide/README.md

 The database engine, although still a relational one, is thereby utilized in quite a simple manner.

-# Has AgoRapide been used for real?
+# Where is AgoRapide in use now?
+AgoRapide as a business intelligence system is being used now with great success within companies owned by main developer Bjørn Erling Fløtten.

-A philosophy similar to AgoRapide has been used with success in multiple projects where:
+A philosophy similar to AgoRapide's REST API architecture has also been used with success in multiple other projects where:

 The entity model is relatively simple (10-20 types of entities).

 Each entity has lots of field associated with it and the fields change over time (since there is no need to implement accessors for each and every field there is little code to keep updated).

-Entity fields rapidly change name or character as you develop (changing names is extremely simple for instance).
+Entity fields rapidly change name or character as you develop / specifications changes (changing names is extremely simple for instance).

 The total number of fields is around one thousand.